FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-2-3"></a> 5.2.3 Account query

 In customer category 2 account query the response includes the information of the account that was the object of the query and information of the legal and natural persons who are account owners or have access right to the account during the investigation period.
-If the account in question is a lawyer's customer asset account, customership information is not returned for natural persons.
-Otherwise customership information is returned for all natural and legal persons who are account owners or have access right to the account.
+If the account in question is a lawyer's customer asset account, customership information is not returned.
+Otherwise customership information is returned for all natural and legal persons who are account owners or have access right to the account and are customers of the credit institution.
 Organisation's beneficiary information is not returned.

 From 1.12.2025 onwards, the start dates and possible end dates of the roles related to an account need to be returned in the account information.